Asian Indoor Athletics C’ships: Jyothi Yarraji, Tajinderpal Toor break national records to win gold

 The two-time Asian Games gold medallist needed only two throws to achieve this feat and crossed the 19m mark in both attempts.

 The chance of a double podium for India was missed as Dhanveer registered a best throw of 18.59m.
-The silver went to Kazakhstan's Ivanov Ivan (19.08m) and Iran's Mehdi Saberi (18.74m) won bronze.
+The silver went to Kazakhstan's Ivan Ivanov (19.08m) and Iran's Mehdi Saberi (18.74m) won bronze.

 In other results, Ajay Kumar Saroj finished sixth in the men’s 1500m final with a timing of 3:52.56 while Tejas Shirohe finished in fifth place in the men’s 60m hurdles final with a timing of 7.80s.